robotical/OpenWRT-HubPlusConfig/README.md

 This is very similar to just cloning the repo, but with extra steps!

 1. Test that the hub works with this exact set of files!
 Do a full reset and install.
 2. Change `./VERSION` and increment the version number within.
-Take not of what the number is...
+Take note of what the number is...
 3. Do what you can re. making updates painless, see `update.sh`
 4. Now make a new git tag with *just* the version number (1.1.0 shown as an example):